Anmol2001/sys-admin2020/Networking/Network.md

 Nmap done: 1 IP address (1 host up) scanned in 28.21 seconds

-So it is clearly visible that it has 4 open ports.
+So it is clearly visible that it has 4 open ports and 7 filtered ports from port 0 to 2000.